 For electronic files larger than 6 MB, contact email@example.com to make other arrangements.

 For technical issues with submitting your application through eSeaGrant please contact Nick Sadrpour at firstname.lastname@example.org or (858) 246-5269.

 Application deadline: January 21, 2022, 11:59 PM PST

 NOTE: the eSeaGrant proposal portal will close at the date and time stated above, and late applications (even 1 minute late) cannot be accepted.
 It is your responsibility to get materials submitted before the deadline.

 - Resume or Curriculum Vitae (not to exceed two pages using 12 point font)

 - Statement of the applicant’s goals with emphasis on what the applicant expects from and can contribute to the fellowship experience.
 This should also include how the fellowship can help reach goals that may be difficult to reach without the fellowship opportunity.
 Include any obstacles that have been overcome to reach this point in your academic career (500 words or less).

 - Two letters of recommendation, including one from the student's major professor.
 If no principal professor exists, the faculty member who is most familiar with the applicant's academic work may be substituted.

 - Unofficial copies of all undergraduate and graduate student transcripts.

-Applications must be submitted by 11:59 pm PT, January 17, 2020, to the California Sea Grant Program.
+Applications must be submitted by 11:59 pm PT, January 21, 2022, to the California Sea Grant Program.
 State Sea Grant programs may select and forward to the NOAA Office for Coastal Management up to four finalists.
 In order to increase diversity in the fellowship, Sea Grant may submit one additional application from a candidate who attended a minority serving institution, for a total of five.
 The fifth nomination spot is reserved solely for minority serving institution candidates.